Trader Reputation & Faction Alignment

 Where to See It In-Game

-Open the Ship screen, tap the Factions tab.
-The Alignment section at the top shows your current score (e.g. “+340”), your current tier label (e.g. “True Neutral”), and a progress bar toward your next tier.
+Open the Ship screen, tap the Stats tab, and expand the Reputation card.
+The Alignment section shows your current score (e.g. “+340”), your current tier label (e.g. “True Neutral”), and a progress bar toward your next tier.
 Your faction badge (Federation / Pirate / Neutral) and rank title are shown in the card header.

 When Both Systems Stack